 Wild and wonderful West Virginia is full of beautiful outdoor scenes and charming small towns.
 Having lived in West Virginia for many years during our university studies, we have visited a fair share of the small towns in West Virginia.
-Here is our list of small towns you need to visit in West Virginia this summer!
-These small towns in West Virginia make for fun and unique weekend getaways or day trips in West Virginia!
+Here is our list of small towns in West Virginia you need to visit!

 Best Small Towns in West Virginia